 It’s often challenging to take a step back and candidly evaluate your business from an unbiased perspective.
 However, it is important to understand the value of your business as well as to better ensure the long-term success of your company.
 Understanding your business is about processes, systems, employees, customers, and your company’s culture.
 By starting early with a willingness to look at your company from the outside, you can properly assess your strengths and weaknesses including systems, processes, culture, training, and marketing.

-This exercise takes time but will help ensure that your business’s value is not dependent on a single person or small group of people or antiquated systems, and is instead a valuable business entity that is well positioned to succeed regardless of the owner.
-It also is a great opportunity to drive a common vision, better engage all employees, and will often increase the business value your company has to any type of buyer (internal, family or a 3rd party).
+This exercise takes time but will help ensure your business’s value is not dependent on a single person or small group of people or antiquated systems, and instead, your business is a valuable entity that is well positioned to succeed regardless of the owner.
+It is also a great opportunity to drive a common vision, better engage all employees, and will often increase the business value your company has to any type of buyer (internal, family or a 3rd party).
 Succession planning does not only put your business in the best position possible for the future, but also increases the chances for your business’s vision and values to carry over.

 © 2018 Wells Fargo Commercial Distribution Finance.
 All rights reserved.
 Products and services require credit approval.